What is Amazon's Business Model & Why Is it Being Regulated?

 What Does Amazon Do?

-While most people think of Amazon as everyone’s favourite place to grab a bargain, the tech giant is a much more complex and multifaceted machine than meets the eye.
-Once we peel back its many layers, a carefully-planned chain of events over 25 years have led to Amazon’s incredible success.
+While most people think of Amazon as everyone's favourite place to grab a bargain, the tech giant is a much more complex and multifaceted machine than meets the eye.
+Once we peel back its many layers, a carefully-planned chain of events spanning over 30 years have led to Amazon's incredible success.

-Bezos once explained that “three big ideas” fuelled Amazon’s growth:
+Bezos once explained that "three big ideas" fuelled Amazon's growth: put the customer first, invent new products, and be patient.

 Ever since the early days in Bezos' Seattle garage, Amazon has always been about waiting for the right time to release innovative customer-oriented products.
 Bezos ignored what everyone else was doing, and instead, focused on the power of Big Data to create hyper-personalised products for his customers.

-“Don’t worry about competitors because they’re never going to send us any money.
-Let’s be worried about our customers and stay heads-down focused.” -Jeff Bezos
+"Don't worry about competitors because they're never going to send us any money.
+Let's be worried about our customers and stay heads-down focused." — Jeff Bezos

 The Amazon Timeline